frederic-perez/AmE-dictionary/data/idioms.md

 __explore every avenue__ :two: To investigate or pursue every possible means to find a solution to a given problem or to achieve a desired outcome. _Right now, we are exploring every avenue to catch the perpetrator of this heinous crime._
 __extra pair of hands__ :two::dart: Additional help or assistance provided by another person. _I think we need to hire an extra pair of hands to help clean the house and mind the children._ _Don’t you want to hire an extra pair of hands?_
 __eye candy__ :three: A person or thing that is nice to look at, but has very little substance, meaning, or purpose.
-__eye-opening__ :two: Causing or resulting in a shocking or startling revelation. _Learning that John had been dealing with an opioid addiction for all those years was really eye-opening for me._
+__eye-opening__ :three: Causing or resulting in a shocking or startling revelation. _Learning that John had been dealing with an opioid addiction for all those years was really eye-opening for me._
 __eye-to-eye__ _You can get eye-to-eye with a dolphin._
 __F-ing__
 __face the music__ :two::hammer:
+__face up (to someone or something)__ :dart: To confront with courage someone or something representing a threat or unpleasantness. _You are simply going to have to admit your mistake and face up to the boss._ _You must face up to the authorities if you have done something wrong._
 __face value__ :two::hammer:
 __factor in__
 __fail epically__ _Fail epically_ can be used to describe a situation where someone fails in a grand or memorable way, or in modern slang, to describe a complete and utter failure.